 Campbell Hausfeld is a heavy power tool producer founded back in 1836.
 They strive to make reliable equipment available both for homeowners and professionals.
 They started with tools for agriculture and now specialize in air-driven tools.

 This lightweight air compressor boasts noise level reduction technology whose efficiency is confirmed by reviewers.
-Due to its lightweight design and small tank it’s more appropriate for home use than professionally, but it also makes it affordable - definitely a must have for the avid DIYier.
+Due to its lightweight design and small tank, it’s more appropriate for home use than professionally, but it also makes it affordable - definitely, a must have for the avid DIYer.

 Build and technology

 Dimensions: 16 x 23 x 16 inches; Weight: 62 pounds; Tank capacity: 6 gallons; Maximum pressure: 125 PSI